Romanian name: Saints

+The most common name, Maria is the equivalent of Mary.
+Maria has led to many closely related names such as Mariana, Marioara, Maricica, Maricela, Măriuca, Mara, Marina, Marilena, Marieta, Marinela, Marisa, Marița, Marusia, Mia, Mioara.
+Over 2,6 million Romanians have the name Maria or another name derived from it (1.486.913 women are named Maria, and there are also 316.800 men named Marian, as of 2024).
+Also, over 2 million Romanians have a name derived from Ioan (John) (eg. Ioan, Ion, Ionuţ, Ionel, Ioana, Ionela).

+Roman names

-Roman heritage is reflected in Roman given names such as Traian (Trajan), Titus, Marius, Octavian, Ovidiu (Ovid), Aurel (Aurelius), Cornel (Cornelius) etc. Such names are common especially in Transylvania.
+Roman heritage is reflected in Roman given names such as Traian (Trajan), Titus, Marius, Octavian, Ovidiu (Ovid), Aurel (Aurelius), Cornel (Cornelius), Liviu (Livius) etc. Such names are common especially in Transylvania.

 During the Hungarian rule of Transylvania, a policy of Magyarization encouraged the translation of personal names into Hungarian.

 Adopting Classical Roman names with a difficult equivalence in Hungarian was a method of Romanian nationalist resistance.

-Dacian heritage is reflected through the name Decebal (from king Decebalus).
+Dacian heritage is reflected through the name Decebal (from king Decebalus), or Dacian/Daciana.